Sandalphon

 The twin relationship between Sandalphon and Metatron is the angelic expression of the Tree's deepest teaching: Kether is in Malkuth and Malkuth is in Kether, but after another manner.
 These two archangels are twins because the crown and the kingdom mirror each other across the entire structure of the Tree.

 If Metatron is the highest created being at the boundary of the uncreated, then Sandalphon is the most deeply embedded created being in the heart of creation — and yet they share an essential nature.
-Both were once human (Enoch, Elijah); both were taken up; both now serve as bridges between realms.
+Both are remembered in ascent traditions as once-human figures taken up into heavenly office; both now serve as bridges between realms.
 What the Tree teaches through this pair: the path from the bottom to the top is not a journey away from the material but a journey through it, and the two ends of the journey are held together by beings who know both.

 The Holiness of the Ordinary